chris31331/stick/README.md

 (If the leader has no log entries to add, there is no need for a consensus this round.)

-The leader sends the ProtoConsensus to the other servers.
+At the start of the phase, the leader sends the ProtoConsensus to the other servers.
 ```
 {
         "protoconsensus": {